lynxlynxlynx/gemrb-mods/README.md

 TODO
 ====
-* create a common format regardless of the payload
+* create a multicomponent gemrb-tweakpack for all the trivial tweaks and toggles
+* consider traifying the remaining mods